Wertik/ConditionalText/README.md

     - "&aHealthy as ever!"
 ```

-Just create a new section with the setting name in the file and let's get started!
+Just create a new section with the setting name in the file and let's get started!\
+*Note: Never use underscores in the setting names.*

 #### Input placeholder